chungimungi/Generation-of-Colors-using-BiLSTMs/README.md

 **Model Hyperparameters**
 ------------------------------------

-The model has 1.3M trainable parametersl to achieve an accuracy of 72%.
-The model is initially trained for 350 epochs on a batch size of 512 and for the Active Learning step a batch size of 1024 and 250 epochs.
-The first training loop the model achieves 73% accuracy and the second training loop after the active learning step it achieves.
+The model has 1.3M trainable parameters.
+The model is initially trained for 350 epochs on a batch size of 512 and for the Active Learning step a batch size of 1024 and 15 epochs.
+The first training loop the model achieves 73% training accuracy with 67% validation accuracy and the second training loop after the active learning step it achieves 75% training accuracy with 85% validation accuracy

 ![model](https://github.com/chungimungi/Color-prediction/assets/90822297/4e559504-46e2-46cb-97d7-cb7592a7fbe4)